Transactions

 }

-Using transaction with database query builder
+Use a transaction with the query builder

 const trx = await db.transaction()